• Skip to primary navigation

 Vegan red lentil dal with Pinterest text above it.

 This red lentil curry with cauliflower and spinach is a hearty bowl of delicious lentils, with a thick sauce and a simple blend of spices.
-Cauliflower and spinach make for a healthy and delicious meal.
+Cauliflower and spinach make for a delicious meal.
 You may even want to mop up the more-ish sauce with a fluffy vegan naan bread (or roti).
 Note: for long time readers, this recipe used to be called Cauliflower and Spinach Dal – same recipe, new name!

 Red lentil curry in a bowl with two more bowls of curry, chutney and naan.